-At December 31, 2018 and 2017, the Company had options outstanding under a stock-based compensation plan, which is described in more detail in Note 12.
+At December 31, 2019, there we no options outstanding.
+The Company had options outstanding as of December 31, 2018 under a stock-based compensation plan, which is described in more detail in Note 11.
 The plan has been accounted for under the accounting guidance (FASB ASC 718, Compensation - Stock Compensation) which requires that the compensation cost relating to share-based payment transactions be recognized in financial statements.
 That cost will be measured based on the grant date fair value of the equity or liability instruments issued.
 The stock compensation accounting guidance covers a wide range of share-based compensation arrangements including stock options, restricted share plans, performance-based awards, share appreciation rights, and employee share purchase plans.